Zuehlke/training-angular2/Exercises/Exercise 1/README.md

 #### 2. Create the ExpenseOverview component ####

-1. Add a folder named "components" to the module's folder.
+1. Add a folder named "components" to the epense module folder.
 1. Add a file named "expense-overview.component.html" that contains some simple HTML like a heading or a single paragraph.
 1. Add a file named "expense-overview.component.ts" and implement a class named `ExpenseOverview` decorated with the `@Component()` decorator.
 1. Configure the component to use the expense-overview.component.html as its template.